 Quick Start - Start Here

 STRONGLY RECOMMENDED: Begin every 2D game by adding the 2d-game template with add.
-It sets up Phaser 3, boot/game scenes, config, settings, and favicons for you.
+It sets up Phaser 3, boot/game scenes, config, settings, and favicons.
 Only hand-roll files if the user explicitly tells you to skip the template.

 add name=2d-game title="<Game Name>"